martkartasev/FM-RL-Planning/Readme.md

 For more details see https://github.com/Unity-Technologies/ml-agents/blob/develop/docs/Installation.md

+Unpack the Plugins.zip package into the Assets folder in the Unity project to ensure full GRPC support.

 ### Permission issue
 In case the executable cannot be run on linux, it can be the fact that there is a permission restriction.
 Run the following to the files:
 ```